OpenAI ChatGPT Edu

 All of your existing chat history and GPTs from your Personal workspace must be moved to the SFSU workspace.
 Any plugins or custom instructions that you've set up in your personal workspace will be deleted upon merging.

-For more information, visit OpenAI.
+For more information, visit the OpenAI support page.

 Alumni and emeritus faculty are not currently eligible to access ChatGPT Edu under the CSU agreement.
 FERP participants and retired annuitants who have continued active status are eligible to access ChatGPT Edu.